-Boris Johnson resigns as Foreign Secretary amid Brexit chaos
+Theresa May under pressure as Davis and Johnson quit amid Brexit chaos

 Some Labour MPs shouted "resign" while others waved "bye" as Mrs May took to the despatch box.

-- Watch live: Theresa May takes Brexit questions in the Commons
+- Watch in full: Theresa May's Brexit statement and questions in the Commons

 Sterling fell sharply following news of the Cabinet resignations.

-ITV News Political Editor Robert Peston reported that Downing Street announced Mr Johnson's resignation before he had finished writing his resignation letter.
+ITV News Political Editor Robert Peston says Johnson and Davis resigned because they "hate" May's Brexit plans, and see them as a "betrayal of the referendum vote".

-He added that both Mr Johnson and Mr Davis resigned because they "hate" Mrs May's Brexit plans, and see them as a "betrayal of the referendum vote".
+He added that the PM has never been under more pressure in the Commons than she was today.

 The plan agreed at Chequers will see the UK take EU rules for how it produces goods and food, and will also see Britain collect tariffs on behalf of Europe.